Healthy Ways to Cope with Depression

 And for all you normal people out there, please respond positively to pleas for help from a family member or friends.
 Do not ignore a frantic message or call for help or even a melancholic or fatalistic status on a social networking site.
 DO NOT ignore these frantic cries for help; just be there for them as you could be saving a life or lives!

 Call for Help!

-A couple of years ago, I sent out a message for help on Whatsapp and no one responded, I would have killed myself hadn’t it been for my guardian angel friend, who lives far away and just called out of the blue.
-She just heard my voice and asked me to come to her city for therapy and I was clutching at straws and this straw helped me from drowning.
+A couple of years ago, I sent out a message for help on WhatsApp and no one responded.
+I would have killed myself hadn’t it been for my guardian angel friend, who lives far away and just called out of the blue.
+She just heard my voice and asked me to come to her city for therapy.
+I was clutching at straws and this straw helped me from drowning.
 I went to Mumbai, lived in Moushmi, my friend’s house, took the Axis Bars Therapy and I was fine and back home in ten days!
-Yes, she saved my life, you can too if you respond to pleas of help.
+Yes, she saved my life.
+You can too if you respond to pleas for help.

 Subsequently, if you are suffering from depression and want to beat the blues, do ping me anytime and I will be there for you.
 I am quite a good counsellor and could help you get out of this miserable feeling.
 Finally, it is up to you.
-You have to choose between Hope and despair.
+Choose between Hope and despair.